-Review the children's responses stating what they would like to do with the pigs and the wolf.
-Children illustrate their choices.
-They write or dictate sentences about their drawings.
+Review the children's responses stating what they would like to do with the pigs and the wolf from today's "What Happens After" activity, and the children illustrate their choices.
+They write or dictate sentences about their illustrations.
+Encourage them to add details to their illustrations and sentences.